 2.6 Hardware table for LOWFS OSM

 Table 4 lists the required hardware for the LOWFS OSM.
-Note this does not include the rear WFS and PSF monitor units that are detailed in the relevant KAON.
+Note this does not include the rear WFS and PSF monitor units nor the mini-ADCs, contained within the units, that are detailed in the relevant KAON.